menandmice/micetro_docs/guides/implementation/adding_dns.rst

 If the entered details are correct and the server is accessible, it will show up in the DNS view.

-For further details on DNS management, refer to :ref:`dns`.
+For further details, refer to :ref:`dns` in the User Guide.

 DNS servers in Active Directory integrated zones
 ------------------------------------------------